top of page

 South African Bobotie with Chenin Blanc

-Bobotie is a Cape Malay dish from South Africa, featuring spiced minced meat baked with an egg custard topping.
-It combines savory, sweet, and tangy flavors, often including dried fruit and curry spices.
+Bobotie is a Cape Malay dish from South Africa.
+It features spiced minced meat baked with an egg custard topping.
+This dish combines savory, sweet, and tangy flavors, often including dried fruit and curry spices.

 Drink pairing: A glass of South African Chenin Blanc complements Bobotie well.
 This white wine’s bright acidity and fruity undertones enhance the dish’s complex flavors.
 Alternatively, a light, fruity beer such as a wheat beer can also work nicely.